Zehelein/pg-transactional-outbox/lib/README.md

   const config: InboxConfig = {
     // This configuration is used to start a transaction that locks and updates
     // the row in the inbox table that was found from the WAL log.
 This connection
-    // will also be used in the message handler so every query and mutation is
+    // will also be used in the message handler so every select and data change is
     // part of the same database transaction.
 The inbox database row is then
     // marked as "processed" when everything went fine.
     pgConfig: {